-1. Give a feel of Engineering Practices & develop holistic understanding of various Engineering materials and Manufacturing processes.
-2. Develop skills of manufacturing, safety, precision, quality, intelligent effort, optimization, positive & team work attitude to get things right the first time.
-3. Provide basic knowledge of Steel, Plastic, Composite and other materials for suitable applications.
-4. Study of Principle and hands on practice on techniques of fabrication, welding, casting, manufacturing, metrology, and allied skills.
-5. Advance important hard & pertinent soft skills, productivity, create skilled manpower which is cognizant of industrial workshop components and processes and can communicate their work in a technical, clear and effective way.
+1. Give a feel of Engineering Practices and develop holistic understanding of various Engineering materials and Manufacturing processes.
+2. Develop skills of manufacturing, safety, precision, quality, intelligent effort, optimization, positive and team work attitude to get things right the first time.
+3. Provide basic knowledge of steel, plastic, composite, and other materials for suitable applications.
+4. Study of principle and hands on practice on techniques of fabrication, manufacturing, and allied skills.
+5. Advance important, hard and pertinent soft skills, productivity, create skilled manpower which is cognizant of industrial workshop components and processes and can communicate their work in a technical, clear and effective way.

-COURSE OUTCOMES: After completion of this course, student will be able to
+COURSE OUTCOMES: Upon completion of this course, students will be able to